 Read Review: My Brest Friend Deluxe

 If you have been around nursing mothers ever, you have probably heard of the Boppy.
 The Boppy is classic, and the Boppy Bare Naked lets you decide which cover you want to purchase.
-There are a variety of Boppy covers you can be purchased separately to cover the Bare Naked.
-The most popular are the polyester/cotton blend Boppy Classic Slipcover $10, the plush fabric with a 2-sided design of the Boppy Luxe Slipcover $17.50, and the very utilitarian water-resistant Boppy Protective Slipcover $11 that reduces the need for washing.
-Alternatively, the Boppy Luxe provides both the classic pillow with a soft and uniquely designed mink type fabric and thick piping for extra pampering.
+There are a variety of Boppy covers you can purchase separately to accompany the Bare Naked.
+The most popular are the polyester/cotton blend Boppy Classic Slipcover, and the utilitarian water-resistant Boppy Protective Slipcover that reduces the need for washing.
+Alternatively, the Boppy Luxe provides the pillow with a soft and minky type fabric and thick piping for extra pampering.
 The Boppy is super versatile in design.
 While most parents buy the pillow for breast or bottle feeding their baby, it has multiple extended uses.
 Parents have found that the Boppy is a useful tool during tummy time, extra support for sitting up, and a comfy place for playing or resting.
 The great quality of the pillow allows for years of use.

 Read Review: Boppy Bare Naked